Radioactive material found as Australian border force raid Sydney home

 For several hours the home in Arncliffe was cordoned off with tape warning of a toxic, nuclear or biological hazard inside.

-Australian Border Force (ABF) confirmed officials carried out an operation with the assistance of fire crews.
+Australian Border Force (ABF) confirmed officials had carried out an operation with the assistance of fire crews.

 Fire and Rescue New South Wales said "low level radioactive isotopes" had been found.